plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

-Unfortunately, it's a rare data set that comes with perfect documentation.
+Unfortunately, it's a rare data set that comes with perfect documentation...

 * timestamp issues: Depending on how you downloaded the data and how it was packaged, timestamps change.
 They're not really a good indicator of the *contents* of files
 * duplication of data: Damage can tell you if files are identical if two checksums are identical.
 Sometimes that's OK, as with a bunch of shapefiles that share the same projection - the projection files will likely all be identical.
 Sometimes that's not OK.
 Maybe two files are supposed to be different but they aren't.